citp/privacy-policy-historical/z/zu/zuj/zuji.com.hk.md

-> *The following text is extracted and transformed from the zuji.com.hk privacy policy that was archived on 2013-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130630200840id_/http%3A//www.zuji.com.hk/site/help/corporate/privacy_policy.html%3Fskin%3Denhk.zuji.com.hk) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zuji.com.hk privacy policy that was archived on 2013-10-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131030215030id_/http%3A//www.zuji.com.hk/site/help/corporate/privacy_policy.html%3Fskin%3Denhk.zuji.com.hk) for the most accurate reproduction.*

 # ZUJI Hong Kong: Your Online Travel Guru

 ##   Privacy Policy
-  26 November 2012

-## Contents

-  1. Who we are.
-  2. ZUJI protects your privacy.
-  3. What information is collected and how do we use it?
-  4. Who do we share your information with?
-  5. You have control over your information!

 ## A. Who we are